mark-mngoma/RHWSL8/README.md

 After seriously studying the [End User License Agreement for the Red Hat Universal Base Image](https://www.redhat.com/licenses/EULA_Red_Hat_Universal_Base_Image_English_20190422.pdf), non-commercial redistribution of RHUBI is permittable.
 Besides, carrying the RED HAT mark is also permitted by default in this scenario.

 Therefore, In the following commits, a pre-baked rootfs tarball shipping `genie` executable will be pushed into GitHub Release, so users don't have to bake them on their own.
 The usage of another WSL 2 instance with Docker access can also be omitted.
-Besides, a launcher with the cute little red hat will also be included.
+Besides, a launcher with the cute little red hat icon will also be included.

-However I'd still expect that it's users responsibility to gain full RHEL 8 experience using their own subscriptions. :)
+However I'd still expect that it's user's responsibility to gain full RHEL 8 experience using their own subscriptions. :)

 # Pre-Installation & Installation